AdobeDocs/graphql-mesh-gateway/src/pages/gateway/work-with-mesh.md

 ---
-title: Working with meshes
+title: Work with your mesh
 description: This page describes ways you can work with meshes that are not part of the mesh creation process.
 ---

-# Working with meshes
+# Work with your mesh

 This page describes ways you can work with meshes that are not part of the [mesh creation](create-mesh.md) process.